anychart-integrations/groovy-grails-mysql-template/README.md

 Your workspace should look like:
 ```
 groovy-grails-mysql-template/
-    ... some stuff created by grails new-app
+    ... some stuff created by 'grails create-app groovy-grails-mysql-template'
     grails-app/
         assets/
             ...